marknelsonengineer-sp23/sre_lab4_memscan/USAGE.md

   When no FILTERs are present, process all regions

 TARGETING OPTIONS
-  --iomem            Print a summary of /proc/iomem and exit
+  --pid=NUM          Scan process ID (by default, it scans itself) --iomem            Print a summary of /proc/iomem and exit

 PRE-SCAN OPTIONS